GrantMeStrength/DinoJumpDemo/README.md

                 }
 ```

-The dinosaur isn't jumping and the barrel is close, the code changes the variable that defines the game state (i.e. what the game is currently doing) to a state we've called *GameOver*.
+If the dinosaur isn't jumping and the barrel is near by, the code changes the variable that defines the game state (i.e. what the game is currently doing) to a state we've called *GameOver*.
 As you can imagine, *GameOver* stops the game.

 And so the main mechanics of our game are complete.

-### 5. Add resizing support
+### 5. Resizing support

 We're almost done here!
 There's one annoying problem to take care of first, though.
 When the game is running, try resizing the window.
 You'll see that the game quickly becomes very messed-up, as objects are no longer where they should be.
 We can take care of that by creating a handler for the window resizing event generated when the player resizes the window, or when the device is rotated from landscape to portrait.